-7.1.1.
+- 7.1.1.
 Specifications are written to maximize and encourage competition.
-In certain cases, a "brand name or equal" is used as a specification.

-7.1.2.
-Spending units should not use brand names to restrict competition.
-If, however, brand names are used, the brand name shall be followed by the phrase "or equal" to promote and encourage competition.
+In certain cases, a "brand name or equal" is used as a specification. - 7.1.2.
+Spending units may not use brand names to restrict competition.
+If, however, brand names are used, the brand name shall be followed by the phrase "or equal" to promote and encourage competition. - 7.1.3.

-7.1.3.
 Contracts requiring more than six (6) months to fulfill are filed with the State Auditor.

 7.2.
-Purchases of \$10,000 \$25,000 or less.
+Purchases of \$25,000 or less.

-Spending units may make purchases (of no more than) \$10,000 of \$25,000 or less for certain commodities, printing and services commodities, services or printing under guidelines pursuant to the most current Purchasing Division procedures and requirements established by the Director.
-The spending unit shall keep on file these records of the purchases are kept on file with the spending unit and made make them available for public inspection during the normal office hours of the spending unit.
+Spending units may make purchases of \$25,000 or less per transaction for certain commodities, services or printing pursuant to the most current Purchasing Division procedures and requirements established by the Director.
+The spending unit shall keep on file records of these purchases and make them available for public inspection during the normal office hours of the spending unit.

 7.3.
-Purchases In Excess of \$10,000. \$25,000
+Purchases In Excess of \$25,000

-7.3.1.
-Purchases of commodities and printing commodities, services or printing estimated to be in excess of $\frac{10,000}{25,000}$ are shall be made by the Purchasing Division in the form of sealed bids.

-7.3.2.
-Request for offers or bids estimated to cost in excess of $\frac{10,000}{25,000}$ are shall be advertised at least two times, whenever possible, using advertising media such as the Purchasing Bulletin, newspapers, trade journals, the Purchasing bulletin board and journals in the Purchasing offices, or any other media the Director considers advisable.
+- 7.3.1.
+Purchases of commodities, services or printing estimated to be in excess of \$25,000 shall be made by the Purchasing Division. - 7.3.2.
+Request for offers or bids estimated to cost in excess of \$25,000 shall be advertised using advertising media such as the Purchasing Bulletin, newspapers, trade journals, or any other media the Director considers advisable.
 The Director may waive the requirement to advertise when it is determined to be in the best interest of the State.